prasetyobu21/sales-dashboard/README.md

   npm i recharts
   ```

-What I used from rechars?
+What did I use from recharts?
 - LineCharts
 - BarCharts